smattsil/alma-api/README.md

 ## getalma api
-please refer to http://getalma.onrender.com/docs for the different possible endpoints and query parameters.
+- please refer to https://getalma.onrender.com/docs for the different possible endpoints and query parameters.
+- for asynchronous capabilities, go to https://getalma-async.onrender.com/docs.